 Looking for more salad recipes?
-Check these out:

-- 1/2 cup red wine vinegar
+- 1/2 cup Red wine vinegar

-- 1/4 cup (4 Tbsp or 2 oz) olive oil
+- 1/4 cup Olive oil

-- Salt and pepper, to taste
+- 1 tsp Salt and pepper - more or less to taste

-- Parmesan or Asiago cheese, to garnish
+- Parmesan or Asiago cheese

 - Slice the asparagus, including the tips, into thin slices, and place in a medium bowl.
 Add the onion and Parmesan cheese.
 Next add the vinegar, olive oil, salt, and pepper and toss to combine.